knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

             - First, I got a chance to work  along with my colleague-architect who interviewed me.He had couple of integration strategies sync,async.
 Knowing the application enough, I strongly insisted the synchronous communication (web-api) with KISS principle. we also brainstormed on technology to pick, I was more inclined toward exiting Java/springboot stack.My colleague-architect had visioned serverless in mind.
 No matter how we implemented it, it was bothering me that downstream application need to get/pull information needed from our-upstream-application with-in 2 to 5 seconds, because downstream had no clue on overall workflow and it can only get from us as upstream.
 They had a heavy dependency to select the contract, followed by the technical-modeling-workflow setup against the cmr, backed by a standardized-workflow-template devised by us-the-upstream.
 Only when they had these two flows could they kickstart theirs.
 So from serverless point of view, little google on aws-lambda warned on cold-start, so java was out of context(graal vm was in news, but wasnt tested), Finally as demonstrated by my other architect  with node.js/typescript, we noticed the server to be booted in a second or couple.
 This gave us a good confidence that if we could serve the data-pull in millis, then we could meet the SLA of 2 to 5 seconds.
 I built the most complex api query and verified that it took in 700 to 800 milllis.
 We zeroed on node.js/typscipt/aws-lambda.
 I sucessfully built all remaining apis and overall developemnt in 8 t 9 weeks.
 My colleague-3-architect contributed on almost all cloud-formation templates, for aws-lambda.
 This helped me to focus on solving the overall business problem in a better way. production went smooth, in fact we deployed 1 day prior itself.
 It was a good learning for me, as well.
 We presented the the solution to larger audience, also noticed that serverless with integration was something we tried newly in much wider space of the org.on a side note, to keep the integration extensible and flexible I had leveraged sql views, complex joins and leveraged all buisness logic in it and  the typyescript service layer just handled the error scenarios and was dumb enough on any busincess logic.On a side note to verify system scalablity, we did a load testing with Jmeter simulating 500+ cmr domain events per second as opposed to ideal 30+cmrs per second. ofcourse it wasn't necessary looking at aws-lambda-concurrency of 1000s, however proof was needed to ensure confidence in all stakeholders.
 - some intersting observations to debate or discuss or improvise
     - Team org and evolution : 3 PO change, 2 Pod-lead, team size for 17+ to 6+
-        - i myself rejected Pod lead role, for architectural-stuff
+        - I myself rejected Pod lead role, for architectural-stuff
     - spreaded across 8 to 9 microsercies,  only 3 meant solving domain problem, rest 5 felt more of libary, shared service candidates
     - storage-db -  the data growth of appliation was hardly 32 MB by the time and by the time, i left it might have touched 100mb or so.  for an orchestrator for 3 to 5 years this was the data growth, I observed.
 The modeling inputs and outputs were stored on aws-EFS
     - The key business-domain-event could have been roughly 30cmrs * 50steps spreaded across across each quarter , so this wasnt any data-centic application and I ocassionaly debated with my colleagues on hype/buzz against this.
 Probably I knew, too much on this data-model.